gazebosim/gz-sensors/tutorials/thermal_camera.md

-\page thermalcameraigngazebo Thermal Camera in Ignition Gazebo
+\page thermalcameraigngazebo Thermal Camera in Gazebo

-In this tutorial, we will discuss how to use a thermal camera sensor in [Ignition Gazebo](https://ignitionrobotics.org/libs/gazebo).
+In this tutorial, we will discuss how to use a thermal camera sensor in [Gazebo](https://ignitionrobotics.org/libs/gazebo).

 There are currently a few limitations with the thermal camera, which will be mentioned at the end of the tutorial.

 ## Requirements

-Since this tutorial will show how to use a thermal camera sensor in Ignition Gazebo, you'll need to have Ignition Gazebo installed.
+Since this tutorial will show how to use a thermal camera sensor in Gazebo, you'll need to have Gazebo installed.
 We recommend installing all Ignition libraries, using version Citadel or newer (the thermal camera is not available in Ignition versions prior to Citadel).

-The following thermal camera capabilities are available starting from Ignition Dome:
+The following thermal camera capabilities are available starting from Gazebo Dome:
 * Heat signature capabilities (supports objects with a variable surface temperature)
 * 8-bit thermal camera image format (the default thermal camera image format is 16-bit)